Im seeing H12 errors in my logs and/or high response times.

 Question 3: Am I seeing high request queuing?
 This means requests are stacking up on your dyno because all of your web workers are currently occupied.
 This can sometimes be caused by slow tasks, but even the fastest applications sometimes just need more hands.

 If you have gone through the first two questions (see above) and do not see any way to optimize your code, you need to enable your app to handle more requests at a time.
 You can do this by:

 There are some edge cases in which the above solutions will have seemingly no effect.
 If you are still not sure whats going on, here are some possible problems:

 Using Unicorn/Gunicorn?
 Your master process could be killing off your slow web workers.
 Read more about it here.

-Using Hobby, 1X, or 2X dynos?
+Using Eco, Basic (formerly Hobby), 1X, or 2X dynos?
 Your dynos are on shared hosts, and on rare occasions other apps may be using more resources than normal, causing that dyno to run more slowly.
 If only a single dyno is affected, this could be the cause.
 This can be fixed by restarting your app or the affected dynos (thus changing dyno hosts).
 Consider moving to Performance dynos for more consistent performance.